 High Point, North Carolina

 High Point in North Carolina is known as the “Home Furnishings Capital of the World”.
 The town is teeming with furniture manufacturing operations and bargain hunters.
 That one town has over 54 furniture manufacturers.
 If you are in the market for furniture, High Point is the place to go!

-Start your search at the North Carolina furniture directory.
+Start your search at visit High Point, NC.
 Make sure to visit the largest chest of drawers in the world.
 Take a picture.
 Stand in front for a scale of the actual size of the chest.
 You really should not miss it!

 Asheville, North Carolina